harrymoore/cloudcms-util/README.md

 ## Export all defintions
     npx cloudcms-util export -a

-## export a list of nodes based on a user defined query:
+## Export a list of nodes based on a user defined query:
     create a mongodb query in the file ./myquery.json {
         "_type": "my:type1",